The SNACS Model: An Innovative Educational Model

 Student focus places students at the center of everything education.
 Supporting, engaging, and challenging students is at the core of all work.
 Students are valued and respected for who they are, where they come from, and where they want to go.
 All students are capable of learning, regardless of socioeconomic status, ethnicity, and race.
 Students are the most important citizens in the school community.
 All students will have a Personal Learning Plan that is data-driven, monitored frequently, and fluid to the needs of individuals.
-The principle of student focus is a primary to achieving the mission and vision of the school.
+The principle of student focus is primary to achieving the mission and vision of the school.

 Academic Rigor & Robust Instructional Design

 Rigorous academics are key to increased student engagement and achievement.
-An innovative educational design includes a dynamic instructional design, high-quality, standards-based curriculum & environmental design, and intentional articulation of robust activities and learning experiences, opportunities for competency-based balance of formative and summative assessments, systematic analysis of and use of student data.
-The classroom culture supports academic rigor in a developmentally appropriate delivery system that tailors to the needs of individual students through based on systems analysis.
+An innovative educational design includes a dynamic instructional design, high-quality, standards-based curriculum & environmental design, and intentional articulation of robust activities and learning experiences, opportunities for the competency-based balance of formative and summative assessments, systematic analysis of and use of student data.
+The classroom culture supports academic rigor in a developmentally appropriate delivery system that tailors to the needs of individual students based on systems analysis.

-The instructional model (IM) includes several key features that foster a school culture where student engagement and achievement are vital to promote global citizenship.
-The IM is designed to leverage technology and promote student agency through innovative practices.
-The model promotes learning through play, choice, game theory, individualized, differentiated and personalized learning, ability groups, blended learning curriculum, data-driven decision making, technology, social-emotional learning, cognitive and physical development, positive behavior and intervention supports, and family engagement opportunities.
+The instructional model (IM) includes several key features that foster a school culture where student engagement and achievement are vital to promoting global citizenship.
+We designed the IM to leverage technology and promote student agency through innovative practices.
+The model promotes learning through play, choice, game theory, individualized, differentiated, and personalized learning, ability groups, blended learning curriculum, data-driven decision making, technology, social-emotional learning, cognitive and physical development, positive behavior, and intervention support, and family engagement opportunities.

-The instructional model supports a standards-drive center-based learning educational climate where accountability is embedded within the daily life of the classroom.
+The instructional model supports a standards-driven center-based learning educational climate where accountability is embedded within the daily life of the classroom.
 Successful development and implementation of the instructional model and associated technology will serve as a catalyst to change the current approaches in education.

 Innovation & Technology